znkldk/wordcatcher-2.0/README.md

 # wordcatcher-2.0
- before watching a foreign series.
+Before watching a foreign series.
 Learn the meaning of the words in that series

 Bu nedir?